keewis/pint/docs/serialization.rst

 If your application needs a single, global registry with custom definitions, you must make sure that it is registered using :func:`pint.set_application_registry` before unpickling anything.
-You may use :func:`pint.get_application_registry` to get the current instance of the application registry.
+You may use :func:`pint.get_application_registry` to get the current instance of the application registry (use :py:meth:`ApplicationRegistry.get` to get the wrapped :py:class:`UnitRegistry` instance).

 Finally, if you need multiple custom registries, it's impossible to correctly unpickle :class:`pint.Quantity` or :class:`pint.Unit` objects.The best way is to create a tuple